UlaTwo/WebDriver/README.md

 # WebDriver - RPA Project

 ## Description
-Program collect information in database from sites searched on google.
+Program used for collecting information from sites searched on google and adding them to databese.
 Search descriptive words are set by user.
-It collects information about site url, mail address, telephone number and address
+Collects information about site url, mail address, telephone number and address.

 ## Technology
 * Programming language: C# and SQL